decentraland/documentation/content/player/general/hardware-acceleration.md

 - Open **Battery**
 - Uncheck the box for _Automatic graphics switching_.
 This will keep the _dedicated_ graphics card always in use when applicable.

+{{< hint warning >}}
-> Note: Having this option checked turns off the _dedicated graphics card_ whenever the laptop is unplugged.
+**📔 Note**  : Having this option checked turns off the _dedicated graphics card_ whenever the laptop is unplugged.
 Another alternative is to always keep the machine plugged to a power outlet.
 {{< /hint >}}